1 Corinthians 15:12-34

 29 Think about this.
 Some of you have let people baptize you on behalf of believers who have already died.
 But if dead people do not rise up to a new life, there is no reason to baptize anyone on their behalf.

 15:29It seems that some people in the church at Corinth did this.
-If a believer died before anyone baptized him, they might baptize another believer on behalf of the dead person.
+If a believer died before anyone had baptized him, they might baptize another believer on behalf of the dead person.
 Paul does not say that this was a good thing to do.
 But it shows that they expected dead believers to rise to a new life.

 30 Also, think about us!
 All the time we are in great danger.
 31 Yes, every day I come near to death!
 Why do I tell you this?
 It is because I am proud of you.
 I am proud because we all belong to Christ Jesus our Lord.
-32 At Ephesus city, people attacked me like wild animals and I fought against them.
+32 At Ephesus, people attacked me like wild animals and I fought against them.
 But that would be worth nothing to me if dead people do not rise to a new life.
 If dead people do not live again, then we could say:

 15:32Ephesus was a city in the country that we call Turkey now.